Clementine951/ALGOSUP_2022_Project_3_D/Documents/Functionnal.md

 # 3. Users

 ## A. Who

+The program will be designed to be used by devellopers or Sound artist with some knowledge of code.

+&nbsp;
 ## B. Why

+It's a librairy / API so a basic fan of sound won't be able to use that.
+You will need to first learn coding before being able to use this program.
+It doesn't have have UI so it won't be casual user friendly.

 # 4. Userflow

 ## A. How to use it

+You should be able a create a sound using Notes

 ## B. Generic Code example
 ### a.
 Generate a simple note